Jamie Lynn Spears: Feud with Britney Spears

 In 2021, Jamie Lynn and her sister Britney were involved in a highly publicized feud via social media.
 Britney publicly accused Jamie Lynn of actively and knowingly being involved in her conservatorship, while not making any efforts to help her terminate it.
-Jamie Lynn has since denied the allegations and maintained that she was unaware of the details of the conservatorship.
-The sisters have not been in contact since, and Britney has threatened legal action against Jamie Lynn after the latter spoke extensively about Britney in both her book and the following promotional tour.
+Jamie Lynn denied the allegations and maintained that she was unaware of the details of the conservatorship.
+Britney threatened legal action against Jamie Lynn after the latter spoke extensively about Britney in both her book and the following promotional tour.